Skillz (rapper)

 Skillz is also the creator of the web series "Hip Hop Confessions", a series of shows that gathers hip hop purists and hip hop lovers alike where they reveal something hip hop related that they have never told anyone.
 The show has featured Q-Tip, Peanut Butter Wolf, Kwamé and DJ Jazzy Jeff.

+Skillz earned a 2025 Grammy Award for Best Spoken Word Poetry Album nomination for the album The Seven Number Ones.
+For the 2026 Grammy Awards, he got nominations for his album Words For Days Vol. 1 in the Best Spoken Word Poetry Album category.

 Early life

-Lewis was born June 2, 1974, in Detroit, Michigan and after spending his early childhood in Fayetteville, North Carolina, he then moved to Richmond, Virginia, at a young age.
+Lewis was born June 2, 1974, in Detroit, Michigan, and after spending his early childhood in Fayetteville, North Carolina he then moved to Richmond, Virginia at a young age.
 He credits Run DMC for getting him involved in hip hop as a child.

 Career

 He first made a name for himself by finishing in second place (Losing to MC Supernatural) in a national freestyle competition, which eventually resulted in a recording contract with Atlantic Records.
 At this time he went by the stage name Mad Skillz rather than just Skillz.
 Mad Skillz' Atlantic debut album, From Where???, and its single, "The Nod Factor", were released in 1996, but neither received much commercial or critical attention.
 The album's title was a reference to the regionalism in hip-hop, and at the time the state of Virginia did not have a large hip-hop scene.
-In the late-1990s more of a Virginia scene emerged, and he allied himself with fellow Virginia natives Missy Elliott, Timbaland and the Neptunes.
-He made appearances on Timbaland's albums Tim's Bio in 1998, and Indecent Proposal in 2001; Timbaland made plans to sign Skillz to the Blackhand label he was developing; however, this label failed to materialize.
-He along with Danja Mowf, Lonnie B and Kalonji The Immortal, members of Skillz' Supafriendz collective, also appeared on a remix of Aaliyah's hit single "Are You That Somebody" in 1998.
+In the late-1990s more of a Virginia scene emerged, and he allied himself with fellow Virginia natives due to his new friendship with Magoo.
+He made appearances on Timbaland & Magoo's albums Tim's Bio in 1998, and Indecent Proposal in 2001; Timbaland made plans to sign Skillz to the Blackhand label he was developing; however, this label failed to materialize.
+He along with Danja Mowf, & Lonnie B, members of Skillz' Supafriendz collective, also appeared on a remix of Aaliyah's hit single "Are You That Somebody" in 1998.

 In 2000 Skillz was known for his single "Ghostwriter".
 The lyrics say he has written hit singles for others.

 Skillz eventually got a deal with Rawkus, where he recorded his 2002 LP I Ain't Mad No More, the title of which commemorated the official change of his MC moniker from "Mad Skillz" to just "Skillz."
 The aforementioned LP was never officially released in the U.S., however, during the Sprite Liquid Mix Tour in 2003 he sold some bootleg versions of this CD.
 The CD was re-packaged without several tracks as "Confessions Of A Ghostwriter" in 2005.
-A Supafriends LP, Supavision and another solo LP.
+A Supafriends LP, "The 804 CompilationSupavision and another solo LP.

-The Scritti Politti CD single for "Boom Boom Bap" features a track written as a collaboration between Skillz and Scritti frontman Green Gartside titled "Hands Up" and credited to Skillz'n'Green.
-The single was released in the UK in 2006.